 Cold compresses, proper sleeping posture, and sodium restriction were identified as primary non-pharmacologic methods to minimize edema following facial and scalp procedures according to “Hair Transplantation: Preventing Post-operative Oedema.” published in Journal of Cutaneous and Aesthetic Surgery.

-How to Reduce Forehead Swelling After Hair Transplant
+How To Reduce Forehead Swelling After Hair Transplant

 Forehead swelling is the most common type of swelling after a hair transplant.
-It usually begins around day 2 and peaks on day 4.
+It begins around day 2 and peaks on day 4.
 To reduce it effectively, patients should:

 - Sleep in a semi-upright position for the first 3–4 nights to prevent fluid accumulation in the forehead area.

-- Use cold compresses on the upper forehead (never on the grafts) for 10–15 minutes, several times a day, especially within the first 48 hours. (“Control of Postoperative Forehead Edema in Scalp Procedures” published in Journal of Dermatologic Therapy.)
+- Use cold compresses on the upper forehead (never on the grafts) for 10–15 minutes, several times a day, especially within the first 48 hours.

 - Avoid bending the head forward or looking down for extended periods, which worsen frontal fluid pooling.